utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-saved-examples.md

 1. Select **Save**.

-## Creating a gRPC saved example without an API call
+## Creating a gRPC example without an API call

 1. Create a gRPC request and add it to a collection.